Bascil/go-data-structures-and-design-patterns/16-heap-data-structure/readme.md

 ```

 ## applications
-* Priority Queue: One of the primary uses of the heap data structure is for implementing priority queues.
+* Priority Queues: One of the primary uses of the heap data structure is for implementing priority queues.

 * Heap Sort: The heap data structure is also used in sorting algorithms.
 Memory Management: The heap data structure is also used in memory management.
 When a program needs to allocate memory dynamically, it uses the heap data structure to keep track of the available memory.